Antony Sweeney: Coaching career

 Sweeney holds a UEFA A Licence qualification.
-In 2016, Sweeney began coaching Hartlepool United U16's part-time while playing for Gateshead.
-After retiring from professional football in September 2016, Sweeney took up a full-time role at Hartlepool as Youth Development Coach.
+In 2016, Sweeney began coaching Hartlepool United U16s part-time while playing for Gateshead.
+After retiring from professional football in September 2016, Sweeney took up a full-time role at Hartlepool as youth development coach.

 In January 2019, Sweeney began coaching Hartlepool's first team as a part of Craig Hignett's backroom staff.
-Following the departure of first team manager Craig Hignett, Sweeney was appointed caretaker manager at Hartlepool in October 2019.
-Sweeney returned to his previous role as First Team Coach when Dave Challinor was appointed Pools manager in November 2019.
+Following the departure of first team manager Hignett, Sweeney was appointed caretaker manager at Hartlepool in October 2019.
+Sweeney returned to his previous role as first team coach when Dave Challinor was appointed Pools manager in November 2019.

-Sweeney was appointed Interim Manager after Dave Challinor left the club to join Stockport County in November 2021.
+Sweeney was appointed interim manager after Dave Challinor left the club to join Stockport County in November 2021.
 He won his first game in charge, a 1–0 win against Everton U21s in the EFL Trophy.
 He finished his second spell in charge with a 3–0 win against Sheffield Wednesday in the EFL Trophy.

-On 2 March 2022, Sweeney signed a long term contract with the club.
+On 2 March 2022, Sweeney signed a long-term contract with the club.
 The deal would see him to continue to work with the Hartlepool first team while also helping to re-develop the club's academy.

-Recognition

-Sweeney won Hartlepool's Fan and Player's Player of the Year award for the 2010–11 season.
 In March 2022, at the annual North East Football Writers Association Awards, Sweeney received the prestigious John Fotheringham Award which goes to someone who has made a significant contribution to football in the North East.

+Following the appointment of Kevin Phillips in January 2024, Sweeney was announced as one of Phillips' assistant managers.
+On 9 May 2024, it was confirmed that Sweeney would depart the club.
+On his departure, Sweeney said: "I would like thank everyone at the Club for the support they have given me over the years.
+It has given me enormous pride and pleasure to represent Hartlepool United as both a player and as a coach, and I leave with some incredible memories on and off the pitch."

+On 1 July 2024, it was announced that Sweeney had been appointed as a first team coach at National League side Gateshead as a part of Rob Elliot's coaching staff.

+On 1 October 2024, Sweeney joined Elliot in moving to Crawley Town.
+In March 2025, he departed the club following the sacking of Elliot.

+On 1 August 2025, Sweeney joined League One club Stockport County as a first-team coach, reuniting with manager Dave Challinor whom he had worked with at Hartlepool United.